lrc-se/bth-anax-repository/README.md

 -----

-The module [*anax/common*](https://github.com/canax/common) is **not** a dependency of this module per se, and therefore is not included in *composer.json*, but it **is** required by `DatabaseQueryBuilder` and must be installed and included in the local autoloader together with *anax/database* in order to run the included unit tests.
+The module [*anax/common*](https://github.com/canax/common) is **not** a dependency of this module per se, but it **is** required by `DatabaseQueryBuilder` and is therefore included in the `require-dev` section of *composer.json* in order for the unit tests to work.

+Additionally, *anax/database* is not actually required as such, only a corresponding implementation of its `DatabaseQueryBuilder` class providing the same public API, but it has been included as a dependency for simplicity's sake.

 About